-Individuals carrying an alteration in one copy of the STK11 gene are born and develop normally, but they are at an increased risk to develop a variety of cancers, including:
+Individuals carrying an alteration in one copy of the STK11 gene are born and develop normally, but are at increased risk of developing a variety of cancers, including:

 Among the various cancer types, gastrointestinal and breast cancers are by far the most frequent.
-The risk of gastrointestinal cancer is estimated to be 15 percent by age 50 and 57 percent by age 70 years.
-In women with Peutz-Jeghers syndrome, the risk of breast cancer was estimated to be 8 percent and 31 percent at ages 40 and 60 years, respectively.
+The risk of gastrointestinal cancer is estimated to be 15 percent by age 50 and 57 percent by age 70.
+In women with Peutz-Jeghers syndrome, the risk of breast cancer was estimated to be 8 percent at age 40, and 31 percent at age 60.

 Regardless of whether one decides to pursue testing for STK11 mutations, the following surveillance recommendations from the National Comprehensive Cancer Network (2012) are strongly recommended.

 Stomach, small and large bowel cancer screening:

 - Upper endoscopy (a procedure that lets the doctor see the inside lining of the digestive tract) beginning in the late teenage years (for baseline screening) and repeated every 2-3 years into adulthood

 - Small bowel visualization beginning at age 8 to 10 (for baseline screening) with follow-up based on findings, but at least by age 18, then every 2-3 years or as recommended based on findings or symptoms